poncateam/ponca/README.md

 # ponca
-Ponca (fomerly known as Patate) is a header only C++/CUDA library for point cloud analysis.
+Ponca (formerly known as Patate) is a header only C++/CUDA library for point cloud analysis.

 The official documentation is available at: https://poncateam.github.io/ponca/index.html, and includes:
  - [Starting guide](https://poncateam.github.io/ponca/ponca_getting_started_page.html)